otavioschwanck/telescope-alternate.nvim

 telescope-alternate

 Alternate between common files using pre-defined regexp.
-Just map the patterns and starting navigating between files that are related.
+Just map the patterns and start navigating between files that are related.

-Telescope alternate also can create files when it is missing (including files with regexp at destination)
+Telescope alternate can create files when they are missing (including files with regexp at destination).

 demo